-- 1. Influence and Impact: Public feedback has an impact on the project decisions and ensures that organizations are not just eliciting feedback from the public as part of a "checklist." - Transparency and Clarity: Trust of government agencies has increased or improved because of the public involvement processes, and agencies were appropriately transparent about the project. - 3.
+- 1. Influence and Impact: Public feedback has an impact on the project decisions and ensures that organizations are not just eliciting feedback from the public as part of a "checklist." - 2.
+Transparency and Clarity: Trust of government agencies has increased or improved because of the public involvement processes, and agencies were appropriately transparent about the project. - 3.
 Timing: Public involvement started early enough and was of sufficient length and frequency to be valuable. - 4.
 Inclusion: Public involvement was inclusive and representative of all targeted and affected populations. - 5.
 Targeted Engagement: Public involvement included locations relevant to the targeted and affected populations. - 6.
 Accessibility: Public involvement activities used multiple methods for participation.

-Public Survey
+Public Surveys

 The following questions are asked to the public in response to processes outlined in the Public Engagement Plan.
 Surveys are constructed as an introductory and a follow-up survey and are included on the following pages.
+Modifications to survey questions and techniques (i.e., visuals, games) can be made as needed.
+Survey questions may include, but are not limited to, those listed in Figure 5.1 and Figure 5.2.